Sylvester Horton Rosecrans: Priesthood

 Rosecrans was ordained into the priesthood for the Archdiocese of Cincinnati in Rome by Cardinal Costantino Patrizi on June 5, 1852.

 After touring through Italy, France, England, and Ireland, Rosecrans returned to Cincinnati.
 His first assignment was as pastor of St. Thomas' Parish in Cincinnati.
 He was then assigned as a curate at St. Peter in Chains Cathedral Parish and as a professor at Mount St. Mary's Seminary of the West, both in Cincinnati.
-In 1859, Archbishop Purcell opened a college for Catholic youth in connection with the seminary and named Rosecrans as its president.
+In 1859, Purcell opened a college for Catholic youth in connection with the seminary and named Rosecrans as its president.
 However, the college closed in 1861 with the outbreak of the American Civil War.

 Auxiliary Bishop of Cincinnati

-On December 23, 1861, Rosecrans was appointed as an auxiliary bishop of the Diocese of Cincinnati and titular bishop of Pompeiopolis by Pope Pius IX.
-He received his episcopal consecration on March 25, 1862, from Archbishop Purcell, with Bishops Martin Spalding and John Luers serving as co-consecrators, at St. Peter's Cathedral.
-Following the consecration of Edward Fitzgerald as Bishop of Little Rock in February 1867, Rosecrans replaced him as pastor of St. Patrick's Parish in Columbus.
+On December 23, 1861, Rosecrans was appointed as an auxiliary bishop of Cincinnati and titular bishop of Pompeiopolis by Pope Pius IX.
+He received his episcopal consecration on March 25, 1862, from Purcell, with Bishops Martin Spalding and John Luers serving as co-consecrators, at the Cathedral of Saint Peter in Chains in Cincinnati.
+Following the consecration of Reverend Edward Fitzgerald as Bishop of Little Rock in February 1867, Rosecrans replaced him as pastor of St. Patrick's Parish in Columbus.